muratk5n/thirdwave/en/README.md

 ---

 *Dune* looked great cinematically.
 Acting top notch.
-It cld have moved faster though and showed the events around fremen rebellion..
 There is a Part 2 in the works?

 ---